camera-mc-dev/mc_grabber/docs/chapters/overview.md

 By default, a new session is created for you when you start the tool and given a name with today's date.
 You can instead create a session with a custom name using the `file` menu.

 The _acquisition_ frame lets you set the image size, framerate and capture duration for the captures.
 This applies to all cameras.
-Some things to note:
+Some things to *NOTE*:

   1) `fps` doesn't control a camera setting, but instead controls a signal generator on the first framegrabber that instructs all cameras to capture a frame.
      - it is possible for the cameras to not match this rate if